-Main Couples portraits can take anywhere from 10-40 minutes depending on the schedule.
+Couples portraits can take anywhere from 10-40 minutes depending on the schedule.
 These shots are traditionally more ‘directed’, although I’ll still encourage you to interact with each other, rather than myself and the camera.
 A lot of couples are nervous about this part but we make it relaxed, and unique to you.
-Actually, it’s likely the first time you’ll be away from the crowd that day, so we love to see you enjoy it!
-I’m so inspired by my couples’ energy and the surrounding environment, and love to incorporate those elements into your images.
+Actually, it’s likely the first time you’ll be away from the crowd that day, so I love to see you enjoy it!
+I’m often inspired by my couples’ energy and the surrounding environment, and love to incorporate those elements into your images.
 You may want to schedule some time for these photos after the first look or after the ceremony.
 I highly recommend scheduling some time for portraits again at sunset, because well, it’s just magic.

 About half-an-hour before the ceremony I like to capture a few details of the ceremony set up and the guests arriving.
 During the ceremony I capture those special moments you’re anticipating as well as reactions of family and friends.

 When it’s time for group photos, I’ll work off the shot list we prepared together before the wedding.
-You’ll see me step out of my ‘quiet creative’ zone momentarily to call out the names of your family members and arrange them for the photos.
+You’ll see me step out of my "quiet creative zone" momentarily to call out the names of your family members and arrange them for the photos.
 In most cases, allowing about 20 minutes each for wedding party photos and family photos is enough.